V3lectronics/SPIRIT/TASKS.md

 - ★★ Swap USB C 2.0 → USB 3.2 and add TVS

 ### Parts
-Note parts must be:
-	- available from Digikey
-	- compatible with the rest of the system
-	- RoHS compliant (most are)
+Note parts must be: available from Digikey, compatible with the rest of the system, RoHS compliant (most are)

-- Choose 90 deg piano switches and put them next to the sound switches on the left
+- ★ Choose 90 deg piano switches and put them next to the sound switches on the left
-- Choose new battery and add 3D model in place of the previous one
+- ★ Choose new battery and add 3D model in place of the previous one
-- Add 3D model of fingerprint scanner and place it under the camera bay
+- ★ Add 3D model of fingerprint scanner and place it under the camera bay

 ### PCB Layout
 - Empty for now